ziapeltagames/six-winters/docs/CAMPAIGN.md

 The knife lowered, only a little bit, and when Aisling spoke, his voice was thick.
 “Can I?”
 He glared at Oniri.
 “Lots of people said they saw you.
 They said ‘bone-patterned cloak’.
 I don’t know anyone else who has something like that.”

 Oniri hummed.
 “Lying.”
 They traced shapes on the table again, not looking up still.
-“Not me.”

 Thea bit her lip, her eyebrows pinching together with concern.
 “We’ll need to look into this.
 We’ll find out who did this to your son, but it wasn’t Oniri.
 Okay?”
-“Look at them,” Aisling barked.
-“You can’t even consider that they could do more than we realize?”
+“Look at it!”
+Aisling barked.
+“You can’t even consider that it could do more than we realize?”

 “You’re going to need to leave,” Menas said.

 “That thing can cast magic without even meaning to.
-You can’t even consider the possibility of them being in more than one place at a time?”
+You can’t even consider the possibility of it being in more than one place at a time?”

 “You need to leave.”

-“They killed him.
-They killed him, and we’re just going to let them get away with it?”
+“It killed him.
+It killed him, and you're going to do nothing?”

 “Have it your way, then.”
 Menas got to his feet, the flooring creaking beneath his weight, his towering height blocking the light of the fire behind him.
 He marched over to
 Aisling, glaring at the man.
 Aisling dropped his knife out of fear.
 Menas promptly grabbed Aisling around the midsection, hoisting the man over his shoulder like a sack of potatoes and carrying him towards the door.
 He tossed Aisling out into the storm and shut the door behind him.